-Super Bowl Halftime Floating Lanterns Actually Were Illuminated Drones
+Super Bowl Halftime Floating Lanterns Were Actually Illuminated Drones

 Lady Gaga incorporated drones into her 2017 halftime performance at the Super Bowl.
 Her drone footage was pre-recorded and broadcast during the show.
 The drones used during Maroon 5’s Super Bowl performance were tested several times in advance, said Anil Nanduri, Intel vice president and general manager of the Intel Drone Group.

-Because the Mercedes-Benz stadium in Atlanta, Georgia, is enclosed, the drones had to fly a pre-programmed path without relying on GPS.
-So Intel built indoor location technology itself inside the dome in advance.
+Because Atlanta’s Mercedes-Benz stadium is enclosed, the drones had to fly a pre-programmed path without relying on GPS.
+So Intel built indoor location technology inside the dome in advance.

-It seemed fans loved the addition to the halftime performance.
-Miri Rodriguez tweeted her approval.
+It seemed that fans loved the addition to the halftime performance.

-“YES to floating lanterns spelling #LOVE,” she wrote.
+“YES to floating lanterns spelling #LOVE,” one fan wrote.

-“Falling in love with the floating lanterns!” she shared.
+“Falling in love with the floating lanterns!” another shared.

-Twitter user Brynley Johnson loved the combination of Adam Levine and floating lanterns.
+One Twitter user loved the combination of Adam Levine and floating lanterns.

 “‘She Will Be Loved’ with floating lanterns?
-Adam Levine knows the way to my heart apparently,” she tweeted.
+Adam Levine knows the way to my heart apparently,” the fan tweeted.